cakephp/docs/en/views.rst

     </div>
     <?php endif; ?>

-As of 2.3.0, you can also provide a default value for a block should it not have any content.
+You can also provide a default value for a block should it not have any content.
 This allows you to easily add placeholder content for empty states.
 You can provide a default value using the second argument: